Vasiliy Lomachenko vs. Guillermo Rigondeaux: Main event

+The fight

 In front of a sell out crowd of 5,102 at the Theater, Lomachenko retained his WBO title, forcing Rigondeaux to retire on his stool after round 6.
 Rigondeaux stated he had broken the top of his left hand in round two, which was the reason he did not come out for round 7.
 After a good first round in which Rigondeaux landed a few shots, he stopped punching from that point on.
 If the injury occurred, it might have taken place in the opening two rounds.
 Lomachenko did enough to win rounds between two and six.
 Rigondeax became Lomachenko's fourth consecutive opponent to retire on his stool.
 The loss also marked the first time Rigondeaux had lost since 2003, when he was still an amateur.
 At the time of stoppage, Lomachenko was ahead on all three judges' scorecards, 60-53, 59-54 and 59-54.

+Aftermath

 In the post-fight interviews, Lomachenko was asked about Rigondeaux being his fourth consecutive opponent to retire on his stool, to which Lomachenko joked, "Maybe I should change my second name, now my name is 'No Mas Chenko'."
 He also went on to say, "This is not his weight, so it's not a big win for me.
 But he's a good fighter.
 He's got great skills.
 I adjusted to his style, low blows and all."
 Speaking to an interpreter, Rigondeaux said, "I lost, no excuses.
 I injured the top of my left hand in the second round.
 He's a very technical fighter.
 He's explosive.
 I'm gonna come back because that's what I do.
 The weight was not a factor in this fight.
 It was the injury to my hand."
 According to CompuBox statistics, Lomachenko landed 55 of 339 punches thrown (16%) and Rigondeax landed 15 of his 178 thrown (8%), landing no more than 3 punches per round.
 For the fight, Lomachenko was guaranteed a purse of $1.2 million whereas Rigondeaux earned a $400,000 purse.
 On December 12, Dino Duva of Roc Nation Sport, confirmed that Rigondeaux had bruised his hand and not fractured it, as initially stated.